 I had no idea this video would lead into what this channel is today.
 Back then, I thought it was the greatest thing to surpass 100 subscribers and thousands of views.
 I never imagined there would be that many people interested in the video!

 Since then the HairCutHarry YouTube channel was officially launched in 2012 with a reworked version of the original Bombay Haircut video.
-We have continued to travel and film over 50 barbershop experience videos in 19 countries around the world.
+We have continued to travel and film over 50 barbershop experience videos in more than 20 countries around the world.

-Fast forward to 2021 and our channel has more than 120 Million views!!🙌🏼 It’s amazing to see thirty-seven of our most popular videos have surpassed a million views!
+Fast forward to 2021 and our channel has more than 130 Million views!!🙌🏼 It’s amazing to see forty of our most popular videos have surpassed a million views!

 “Massive fan, Harry.
 Your videos are amazing and give such an interesting perspective of people around the world through the lens of haircuts.” -Eliot W